FairMask: Better Fairness via Model-based Rebalancing of Protected Attributes: Methodology

-Now as we can explain the cause of bias in terms of the relationship between the protected and non-protected attributes, we seek for means to mitigate such bias.
-Our intuition is simple: \begin{quote} {\it If the prediction model exhibits bias that comes from data imbalance among protected attributes, we should offset such bias by relabeling the protected attributes (either assigned instances from privileged group to unprivileged group or vice versa) on certain instances.} \end{quote} To identify the group of instances that require relabelling, we use the extrapolation model trained on the imbalanced training data.
-Using the Adult dataset as shown in Figure~\ref{fig:example1} as an example, one of the specific causes of bias here is that the imbalanced data shows a strong correlation between the privileged group ($sex $=$ male$) and the number of working hours per week ({\it hours-per-week}), which is also positively related to the favorable class label.
+Now as we can extrapolate the cause of bias in terms of the relationship between the protected and non-protected attributes, we seek for means to mitigate such bias.
+Our intuition is simple: If the prediction model exhibits bias that comes from data imbalance among protected attributes, we should offset such bias by relabeling the protected attributes (either assigned instances from privileged group to unprivileged group or vice versa) on certain instances.
+In summary, the second conjecture in this paper is: \begin{blockquote} \textbf{Conjecture II}: If we can foresee which instances are more likely to be discriminated based on their protected attributes, we can try to offset such bias by masking their actual protected attributes when inferring to a biased model. \end{blockquote} To identify the subset of testing instances that require relabelling on protected attributes, we use the extrapolation model trained on the imbalanced training data.
+Using the Adult dataset as shown in Figure~\ref{fig:example1} as an example, we find that one of the specific causes of bias here is that the imbalanced data shows a strong correlation between the privileged group ($sex $=$ male$) and the number of working hours per week ({\it hours-per-week}), which is also positively related to the favorable class label.
 Now assume a new data instance in testing data possesses high {\it hours-per-week} yet an unprivileged protected attribute ($sex $=$ female$).
 While a high {\it hours-per-week} attribute value increases the probability of a favorable label, the unprivileged protected attribute will conversely increase the probability of receiving an unfavorable label.
-Therefore, given information from the extrapolation model, righteous mitigation could be to re-assign the instance to the privileged group.
+Thus, as we can foresee that this new instance is likely to be discriminated despite a high {\it hours-per-week} attribute, we could mask its gender into the privileged group (from female to male), which will increase the probability of favorable label.
+It is noteworthy that similar conjecture was also mentioned in prior study.
+Zliobaite et al. introduced the concept of conditional discrimination in their paper, where they argue that if certain decision-making differences across the protected attributes are explainable, that such differences are tolerable~\cite{vzliobaite2011handling}.
+By distinguishing conditional discrimination, their approach can remove only the bad discrimination while allowing explainable non-discriminatory differences.